Mir Osman Ali Khan: Operation Polo and abdication

 After Indian independence in 1947, the country was partitioned into Dominion of India and Dominion of Pakistan.
 The princely states were left free to make whatever arrangement they wished with either India or Pakistan.
 The Nizam ruled over more than 16 million people and 82698 sqmi of territory when the British withdrew from the sub-continent in 1947.
 But unlike the other princely states, the Nizam refused to sign the instrument of accession.
 Instead he opted to sign a 1-year standstill agreement agreed upon by the British, and signed by then Viceroy Lord Mountbatten.
 The Nizam refused to join either India or Pakistan, preferring to form a separate independent kingdom within the British Commonwealth of Nations.

 This proposal for independence was rejected by the British government, but the Nizam continued to explore it.
 Towards this end, he kept up open negotiations with the Government of India regarding the modalities of a future relationship while opening covert negotiations with Pakistan in a similar vein.
 The Nizam cited the Razakars as evidence that the people of the state were opposed to any agreement with India.

 The one-year standstill agreement turned out to be a severe blow to Nizam as it gave all foreign affairs, communication and defence power to the Indian government.
 The new Indian government wasn't happy that a sovereign state would exist right at the centre of India.
 In accordance to this, they ultimately decided to invade Hyderabad in 1948, in operation code-named Operation Polo.
 Under the supervision of Major General Jayanto Nath Chaudhuri, one division of the Indian Army and a tank brigade invaded and captured Hyderabad.
 The annexation was over in just 109 hours or roughly 4 days.
 Due to no foreign connections and no real defence, the war was a losing cause for Hyderabad from the start.
-After the annexation the territory came under Indian rule and the Nizam was removed from his position but allowed to keep all personal wealth and title.
+After annexation, the territory came under Indian rule and the Nizam was removed from his position but allowed to keep all personal wealth and title.